 - 8 AM to Sunset

-When you pull up in the parking lot you will be greeted with an amazing view of pier and the ship sunken at the end.
-I love seeing unique things and this was one of the more unusual things I have seen in a while.
-Here is a little history on the ship as that is about a crazy as the place itself.
+When you pull up to the parking lot, you will be greeted with a fantastic view of the pier and the sunken ship at the end.
+I love seeing unique things like this, and this park was one of the more unusual things I have seen in a while.
+Here is a little history on the ship.

-The ship was then sank and loaded with amenities such as a cafe, pool and a dance floor and the pier was built out to the boat. unfortunately it never became a hit with audiences and the company that made it went bankrupt a few years later.
-Since then the ship cracked in the middle and has slowly deteriorated to where it is today.
-The pier no longer allows you to go onto the boat and a big gate keeps anyone from trying.
-This interesting history shows how unique California can really be.
+The ship was then sunk and loaded with amenities such as a cafe, pool and a dance floor and the pier was built out to the boat.
+Unfortunately, it never became a hit with audiences, and the company that made it went bankrupt a few years later.
+Since then, the ship cracked in the middle and has slowly deteriorated to where it is today.
+The pier no longer allows you to go onto the boat, and a big gate keeps anyone from trying.

 The Visitor Center

-I wish I had my zoom lens to get up close to the ship but it was still amazing to see the decay while sitting on the sand.
+I wish I had my zoom lens to get up close to the ship, but it was still cool to see the decay while sitting on the sand.

-I headed down to the pier to see if I could see the boat but it the wood was pretty thick and it was hard to see the boat through it.
+I headed down below the pier to see if I could see the boat, but the wood was pretty thick, and it was hard to see the boat through it.

-There is no way to get out to the boat which is good as it stays protected from humans.
-There was about 100 birds sun bathing at the end as well.
+There is no way to get out to the boat, which is good as it stays protected from humans.
+There were about 100 birds sunbathing at the end as well.

-I wish I would have been able to see this ship in its heyday it must have been a pretty fun place to explore.
-That being said it is still super unique and well worth the trip.
+I wish I would have been able to see this ship in its heyday; it must have been a pretty fun place to explore.
+That being said, it is still unique and well worth the trip.

-After checking it out you can head back to the car or spend the day just sitting in the sun and enjoying life.
+After checking it out, you can head back to the car or spend the day just sitting in the sun and enjoying the beach.
 Let me know your thoughts in the comments.